moinwiki/moin/docs/admin/configure.rst

 How to use before/default/after:

-* `before` is usually used to force stuff (e.g. if you want to give some wiki admin all permissions no matter what)
+* `before` is usually used to force something, for example if you want to give some wiki admin all permissions indiscriminately
-* `default` is the behavior if nothing special has been specified (no ACL in item metadata)
+* `default` is the behavior if nothing special has been specified, ie no ACL in the item's metadata
-* `after` is rarely used.
-When it is, it's used to "not forget something unless otherwise specified".
+* `after` is rarely used and when it is, it is used to "not forget something unless otherwise specified".

 When configuring content ACLs, you can choose between standard (flat) ACL processing and hierarchic ACL processing.
-Hierarchic processing means that subitems inherit ACLs from their parent items if they don't have an ACL.
+Hierarchic processing means that subitems inherit ACLs from their parent items if they don't have an ACL themselves.

 Note that while hierarchic ACLs are rather convenient sometimes, they make the system more complex.
-You have to be very careful with potential permissions changes happening due to changes in the hierarchy, like when you create, rename or delete items.
+You have to be very careful with permission changes happening as a result of changes in the hierarchy, such as when you create, rename or delete items.

 Supported capabilities (rights):